pporadzisz/lqm-file-extractor/README.md

 All you have to do is :

-1.Use Share option in QuickMemo+ on android device.
+1.Use Share option in QuickMemo+ on Android device.

 2."Select all" and click "Share" button.